 6. Sesame Oil: Made from sesame seeds, sesame oil is commonly used in Asian and Middle Eastern cuisines.
 It is known for its distinctive nutty flavor and is often used as a finishing oil or for adding flavor to stir-fries and dressings.

-See also How to cook fresh grouper
+See also How long to cook pulled pork in crock pot

 7. Canola Oil: Derived from the seeds of the canola plant, canola oil is a popular choice for cooking due to its low saturated fat content and high smoke point.
 It is versatile and can be used for frying, baking, and sautéing.